 “Which is correct?
-Indigenous or Aboriginal” is a frequently asked question for us at Indigenous Corporate Training Inc..
-The federal government’s move to Indigenous and Northern Affairs Canada (INAC) from Aboriginal Affairs and Northern Development, while a very positive move for Indigenous Peoples in Canada, has people asking the question.
+Indigenous or Aboriginal” is a frequently asked question for us at Indigenous Corporate Training Inc. The federal government’s move to first change the name of Aboriginal Affairs and Northern Development to Crown-Indigenous Relations Northern Affairs Canada (CIRNAC) indicates the intent of a changing relationship with Indigenous Peoples in Canada.
+But it has people confused and asking which is correct.
+Indigenous or Aboriginal?
 We really appreciate the question and the motive behind the question - to respect Indigenous Peoples by using the correct terminology.

 A collective noun for the original inhabitants of Canada has been a challenge ever since Christopher Columbus arrived in 1492.
 Believing he had landed in India it followed that the existing population would be referred to as “Indians”.
 Despite it being blatantly incorrect it became the de facto collective noun.
 Initially “Indians” included First Nations, Inuit and Metis.

 Usage of the word Indian in Canada is decreasing due to its incorrect origin and connections to colonizer policies and departments such as the Indian Act, the Indian Department (precursor to INAC), Indian Agent, Indian residential schools etc. Some communities continue to use Indian in their tribal name - Osoyoos Indian Band is an example.
 Some individuals still refer to themselves as Indians, but in terms of a collective noun, it is rarely used.
 “Native” was also formerly a common term but is considered uncivil and rarely used in respectful conversations.

 Aboriginal Peoples moved into popularity as the correct collective noun for First Nations, Inuit and Métis and was widely adopted by the government and many national groups.
 This distinction was made legal in 1982 when the Constitution Act came into being.
 Section 35 (2) of the Act states: